Swedish Army Medical Corps: Miscellaneous

 In 1806 a dark blue tunic with turned up tails and two rows of buttons on the chest.
 In 1845 a tunic of dark blue broadcloth, single breasted with eight buttons, open and slanted Prussian collar with a red flap on each side, red piping in the front from the collar and all the way down, around the cuffs and on the pocket flaps.
 Epaulettes of earlier model were worn.
 The trousers were of dark blue broadcloth with a red piping along the outer seam.
 For summer use, trousers of linen or other white fabric were used.
 In 1886 military surgeons got tunic m/1886 with black lining, collar and cuffs of black velvet and with three blind button holes on each cuff.
 Red piping along the front edge of the tunic, on the Prussian collar and around the cuffs.
 Epaulette straps were of golden braid and lined with red cloth.
-Alternativly a dark blue coat m/1888, double breasted with five buttons in each row, no cuffs and with pleated gilded shoulder straps or surtout m/1829–1854, double breasted with eight buttons in each row could be worn.
+Alternatively a dark blue coat m/1888, double breasted with five buttons in each row, no cuffs and with pleated gilded shoulder straps or surtout m/1829–1854, double breasted with eight buttons in each row could be worn.
 Trousers m/1872 had red piping in the outer seams.
 Greatcoat m/1886 was of grey broadcloth.
 Later greatcout m/04 of greybrown-green broadcloth and with grey lining might be worn.
 Cap m/1865–1899 with cockade and cap button m/1865 could at parade be furnished with pom-pom and a drooping plume m/1865 of black horse hair.